JW-Vinay/Udacity-CarNd-projects/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I started trying out various combination of parameters for the feature extractor for extracting hog features, spatial binning & computing color histogram features.
+I started trying out various combination of parameters for the feature extractor to extract hog features, spatially binned & color histogram features.
 My final parameters selected are in code cell 45.
 I tested with `orientations=8` and `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` and finally the same with `orientations=11` which turned out to be better and hence fixed that as one of the param values.
 I selected color space based on training & testing results of classifier & hog feature extractor.
-I eventually zeroed down on `YCrC`b color space & used all 3 channels to extract hog features to ensure I don't loose features in any of the channels.
+I eventually zeroed down on `YCrCb` color space & used all 3 channels to extract hog features to ensure I don't loose features in any of the channels.

 Final Hog, Color & Spatial Parameters used.
 ````